phoenix16/Sketch/README.md

 Sketch is an Android drawing app that lets a user associate a drawing menu button with an enrolled fingerprint.
 This creates menu shortcuts that can be accessed with one's fingerprints.

-Sample usage: Touch the fingerprint sensor with
+Sample usage: Program the fingerprint sensor with
 - finger 1 to start over with an empty canvas
 - finger 2 to undo last gesture
 - finger 3 to switch to an eraser